dstackai/dstack/README.md

 When you run the `finetune` workflow, `dstack` will automatically download the `./checkpoints` artifact of the run with the `checkpoints-v1` tag.

-> **Note**
->
-> As an alternative to the `tag` property, you can use the `workflow` property inside `deps` and pass
-> there a name of the workflow directly.
-In that case, `dstack` will use the artifacts of the last
-> successful run of the corresponding workflow.
+As an alternative to the `tag` property, you can use the `workflow` property inside `deps` and pass there a name of the workflow directly.
+In that case, `dstack` will use the artifacts of the last successful run of the corresponding workflow.

->
-> Finally, you can also refer to workflows and tags from other repos.
+Also, you can refer to workflows and tags from other repos.

-Other CLI commands can be used to manage runs, artifacts, tags, secrets, and [more](https://docs.dstack.ai/reference/cli).

 ## More information